renuka1217/k8sforbeginners/k8s/architecture/usercases.md

+# Kubernetes Use Cases - Deployment in Organizations

-Kubernetes has become a cornerstone for organizations aiming to efficiently manage containerized applications at scale.
+## Kubernetes has become a cornerstone for organizations aiming to efficiently manage containerized applications at scale.
 Below are detailed case studies of five prominent companies—Netflix, ING, Adform, Pinterest, and Nokia—highlighting their use cases, technical architectures, and the benefits they've realized through Kubernetes adoption.

 **1. Netflix**